spletts/nHDeabsorb/README.md

   -h, --help            show this help message and exit --fn_output FN_OUTPUT
                         Filename of output data file which contains the energy bin centers (in keV) in the first column, and the energy bin width
-                        (in keV) in the second column, and the corresponding absorption component in the third a nd final column.
+                        (in keV) in the second column, and the corresponding absorption component in the third and final column.
 This comma- separated file has header energy_keV,ebin_width_keV,absorption
 ```